ZianElijahSmith/Python_Image_Converter/README.md

 ## Background
 <br><br>
 I got tired of using a web converter like https://convertio.co/ to convert images, so I am making my own.
-It's still a work in progress as I add features, formats, and use cases.
+Everything works now, but I might update it later.

 My initial intent when coding this was just simply making a function that I could import into iPython and then give the function:
 1. A path to the image I want to convert